uchicago-library/lucy/README.md

 (output truncated)
 ```

 Next, we'll want to get the speaker names, transcriptions, and translations.
-For the time being I'll format them to look something like a screenplay, just for fun.
-Once we've got this running on a web server we can add static content like CSS for better styling.
-Extend your script like this:
+I'll format them to look something like a screenplay for the time being.
+That will let us look at more of the data, to be sure we're able to extract it from the XML without any trouble, and it will make a relatively complete, but short example.
+Modify your script like this:

 ```python
 import urllib.request